 Understanding the Importance of Compliance in ICS

-Compliance is not just a regulatory checkbox; it is a vital component of a comprehensive cybersecurity strategy.
+Compliance is not just a regulatory checkbox; it is a vital component of an effective cybersecurity strategy.
 For ICS environments, compliance ensures that systems are secure, resilient, and capable of withstanding cyber threats.
 Regulations such as the Cybersecurity Maturity Model Certification (CMMC) and the NIS2 Directive outline stringent requirements for protecting sensitive data and infrastructure.

 The Role of Standards